 Fred Nathan founded Think New Mexico and is its Executive Director.
 Nathan served as Special Counsel to New Mexico Attorney General Tom Udall from 1991-1998.
 In that capacity, he was the architect of several successful legislative initiatives and was in charge of New Mexico’s $1.25 billion lawsuit against the tobacco industry.

-Ray Rivera is Editor of The Santa Fe New Mexican and co-founder of Searchlight New Mexico.
-He is a former staff reporter for The New York Times, the Washington Post, the Seattle Times and the Salt Lake Tribune.
-His investigative stories have included a nine-part series uncovering the federal government’s fatally flawed investigation into Capt.
+Ray Rivera is deputy managing editor for investigations and enterprise at the Seattle Times and co-founder of Searchlight New Mexico.
+He is the former Editor of the Santa Fe New Mexican and has worked as a staff writer at The New York Times, the Washington Post, the Seattle Times and the Salt Lake Tribune.
+His investigative stories have included a nine-part series debunking the federal government’s investigation into Capt.
 James Yee, an Army Muslim chaplain at Guantanamo Bay falsely accused of espionage; the extensive use of death squads by Al Qaeda and Haqqani Network insurgents along the Afghanistan-Pakistan border; and the illegal funneling of taxpayer money to bogus non profits associated with New York city and state lawmakers.
-He lives in Santa Fe with his wife and three children.
-Contact: email@example.com
+He lives in the Seattle area with his wife and three children.

 Arturo Sandoval is founder and executive director of the 25-year-old Center of Southwest Culture, Inc. The Center is a non-profit organization that helps develop healthy Indigenous and Latino communities through economic development initiatives and educational and cultural work.
 CSC works primarily in the Southwestern US and northern México and has raised more than $18 million for communities to use in building capacity and long-term sustainability.
 Sandoval has been active for five decades in community-based economic development, cultural, environmental and civil rights efforts in New Mexico and across the US.
 He has helped start more than 100 civil rights, health, culture, education and economic development organizations.